 You will use technology throughout the teacher residency program – smart boards in classrooms, iPad-based or other handheld text and video exchanges, blogs and wikis, Cisco-supported video- and teleconferencing, online course work in collaboration with our partner, the American Museum of Natural History, and web-based courseware.
 Your own use of new media and technologies prepares you to incorporate multimedia teaching and learning techniques into your own classroom practice.

-CRISP students receive a $30,000 tuition scholarship from NYU Steinhardt (must be U.S. citizen or permanent resident of the U.S. to be offered a scholarship).
+CRISP students receive a $30,000 tuition scholarship from NYU Steinhardt (you must be a US citizen or permanent resident to be offered a scholarship).